DIYDave/ESP8266-Alarmclock/README.md

 I haven't tested this, but it might work

 ### ESP8266, 4 Alarms, Nextion HMI, MP3 alarm sound, light sensor, weather forecast, RTC with time sync..

-Another ESP8266 project that has to do with IoT.
-This is an alarm clock with 4 independent alarm times.
 - The internal Real Time Clock (RTC) is synchronized via the Internet.
 - The alarm melody is played by a mini MP3 player with an SD card.
 - Current and future weather information is obtained from the Internet and displayed as symbols and text.